pramaths/solana-staking-dashboard/README.md

 ## Real-Time Updates

-- **Live Data Fetching**: All metrics are fetched fresh on every page load
+- **Live Data Fetching**: All metrics are fetched directly from Helius RPC endpoints
-- **No Caching**: Ensures users always see the most current network state
+- **Real-Time Data**: No dummy data - all information is pulled live from the Solana blockchain
-- **Efficient Polling**: Optimized RPC calls to minimize network load
+- **Efficient Polling**: Optimized RPC calls to minimize network load while maintaining data freshness
 - **Error Handling**: Graceful degradation when RPC endpoints are unavailable

 ## Conclusion